hydroflux/abstractor-ws/BACKLOG.md

 ## General To Do

-- [ ] If a base runsheet folder has already been created, create a new one
-- [ ] Create a directory to hold all of the functioning programs (cleaning up the work tree structure)
-- [ ] Add 'document_found' to instances of 'record'???
 - [ ] Create a 'timers' script (pull from 'file_management' and 'general_functions')
 - [ ] Comment imports and section by type
 - [ ] Create log files on run returning various metrics => create a comment function that takes a comment as an argument and then updates an object to be exported & prints to the screen
-- [ ] Handle 'Document Date' added to the abstract_dictionary across all recording scripts--maybe make a new utility settings script which handles 'Document Date'
 - [ ] Create a breakdown of adding a new county ('skeleton structures', 'general_functions', etc.)
-- [ ] Change 'file_management' to 'dataframe_management' & split out functions into multiple utility scripts
 - [ ] In the same vein as the two above, create an indicator for any instances that are repeated (don't necessarily remove them)
 - [ ] Figure out how to send cookies through to browser instances in order to get faster page load times
-- [ ] Entire header should be created in the settings block, rather than relying on first & last recording dates in the dataframe
-- [ ] Update 'document.value' to 'document.search_value' to create a better differentiation between 'document.reception_number'???
 - [ ] Consider an "append_text" function to go in general functions / file management which would strip, title case, & replace any unwanted information
 - [ ] Compare parallel scripts from leopard & eagle in order to help refactoring
 - [ ] Review all scripts for "standardized" functions that might be extrapolated